The ultimate locals guide to the Raymond Island Koala walk

 Explore Victoria: All the best places to see on a Melbourne to Lakes Entrance road trip

-A locals guide to the Koala Trail on Raymond Island
+A Local Guide to the Koala Trail on Raymond Island

-Once across the water to Raymond Island, there is a clearly marked 1.3 km Koala walk through their natural environments around the island.
-There is an information board in the park located adjacent to where the ferry docks and it is easy to see when you arrive.
+Once across the water to Raymond Island, there is a marked 1.3 km Koala walk through the natural environments around the island.
+There is an information board in the park adjacent to where the ferry docks; it is easy to see when you arrive.

-You can buy a little information booklet for $2 which will give you fun and informative facts as you go on the walk.
-It works on an honour system and the money goes to help the koalas.
+You can buy a little information booklet for $2, giving you fun and informative facts as you walk.
+It works on an honour system, and the money goes to help the koalas.

 How do I find the Koala trail on Raymond Island?

 You start off in the residential streets of the Island, walking up the roads that are lined by mostly holiday houses and residential properties.
-The Koalas can be spotted anywhere on the Island where there is a gum tree.
+The Koalas can be spotted anywhere on the Island with a gum tree.
 The walking distance is just over 1km in length each way.

 How long do I need to do the Koala walk?

-It really is up to you.
-The walk can be done in as little as 30 minutes depending on how many Koalas you see and how long you stay to look at these amazing animals.
+It is up to you.
+The walk can be done in as little as 30 minutes, depending on how many Koalas you see and how long you stay to look at these amazing animals.

 See more of Gippsland: Here are all the best things to do in Lakes Entrance